Emilprivate/Shoppygg-api-example/README.md

 ```
 - Read /api/ folder to understand the utilization of the Shoppygg API wrapper
 - Read the /public/script.js file to see how information is requested from the API

+## Disclaimer

+This software is provided "as is", without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose and noninfringement.

+In no event shall the author or copyright holder be liable for any claim, damages, or other liability, whether in an action of contract, tort, or otherwise, arising from, out of, or in connection with the software or the use or other dealings in the software.

+This software is intended for educational and research purposes only.
+The author and copyright holder are not responsible for any illegal use of this software.
+All users are responsible for ensuring their use of this software complies with local, state, and federal laws and regulations.